readthedocs/ethical-ad-server/docs/user-guide/api.rst

 Authentication
 --------------

-All API requests require a user to authenticate.
+We require authentication on some requests, but JSONP requests don't require them.
 Authentication works in one of two ways:

  * For requests made in your web browser,